Savvythelegend/PGDocs/docs/storage.md

 requirements that apply to traditional environments, such as virtual machines and bare metal, are also valid in container contexts managed by Kubernetes.

-!!!
-Important
+:::important
-    When it comes to dynamically provisioned storage, Kubernetes has its own specifics.
+When it comes to dynamically provisioned storage,
+    Kubernetes has its own specifics.
 These include *storage classes*, *persistent volumes*, and *Persistent Volume Claims (PVCs)*.
 You need to own these concepts, on top of all the valuable knowledge you've built over